 Everyone is talking about the new tax plan and how great it is going to be because most people think that they are going to get a tax break in their paychecks.
 While this may be true, there are other parts of the new tax bill that is going to directly affect your health.
-No one is talking about this aspect though.
-With the failing of the plans to repeal the Affordable Care Act, everyone has thought that the issue of healthcare was dead in the water.
+No one is talking about this aspect.
+With the failure of the plans to repeal the Affordable Care Act, everyone has thought that the issue of healthcare was dead in the water.
 Is it really?
 Are Congressional leaders still trying to impact your health, but through a different method?

-The people that would likely chose to leave would be those who are younger and healthier.
+The people that would likely choose to leave would be those who are younger and healthier.
 This leaves a sicker, therefore, more costly insurance pool behind.
 In order to accommodate this change, insurance companies would need to raise their premiums to be able to provide coverage for these individuals.
 Since elderly individuals are typically sicker, they would be the ones most impacted by these premium increases.
-When you consider the cost of health insurance currently, this change would only cause prices to skyrocket.
+When you consider the cost of health insurance currently, this change would cause prices to skyrocket.

-Cutting funding from Medicaid and Medicare will almost certainly result in less people being covered and a reduction of benefits that are offered.
-Since the majority of people who use these are either poor or elderly, this would have a substantial impact with regards the health of these individuals.
-Also, there would be an increase in cost sharing for the services because of less people using the services means the price for the people who are using the services.
+Cutting funding from Medicaid and Medicare will almost certainly result in fewer people being covered and a reduction of benefits that are offered.
+Since the majority of people who use these are either poor or elderly, this would have a substantial impact with regard to the health of these individuals.
+Also, there would be an increase in cost-sharing for the services because of fewer people using the services means the price for the people who are using the services.

-For non-healthcare-related businesses, the concern is people choosing not to have or losing health insurance or Medicaid coverage.
-The health status of these people directly influences productivity of not only the current workforce, but the future workforce as well.
+For non-healthcare-related businesses, the concern is people choosing not to have or lose health insurance or Medicaid coverage.
+The health status of these people directly influences the productivity of not only the current workforce but the future workforce as well.
 The second component of the loss of productivity applies to the elderly who lose Medicare coverage.
-When you consider the people who are in the workforce and the fact that they typically have elderly relatives that they care about and feel responsible for taking care off.
-So, if an elderly family member is sick and needs care because they haven’t been to the doctor to be seen due to lack of health insurance, then it is the person who is in the workforce will need to take time off to care for them.
+When you consider the people who are in the workforce and the fact that they typically have elderly relatives they care about and feel responsible for taking care of.
+So, if an elderly family member is sick and needs care because they haven’t been to the doctor to be seen due to lack of health insurance, then it’s the person who is in the workforce who will need to take time off to care for them.